mmh1133/popcycle/README.md

 2. Unzip the file

 3. Set up the paths of the necessary folders.
 To do so, edit the file globals.R in path/to/popcyle_repository/R/globals.R.
+WARNINGS!!!!

 4. Open the terminal and go to the directory where popcycle is unzipped, and type: